yzliu84/yzliu84.github.io/_pages/about.md

 $~~~~$My research interest lies in <strong>Integrate circuits architecture, AI hardware/software codesign</strong>, <strong>Neuromorphic computing</strong> and <strong>Nanotechnology</strong>.<br />

-$~~~~$I aim to draw inspiration from the human brain, specifically its neuronal connections, operational modes, and interactions between functional regions, to create a 'silicon brain.'
-My goal is to develop a stable, robust, low-power and large-scale hardware-software system modeled after the human brain to achieve general artificial intelligence.
-This includes, but is not limited to, leveraging spiking neural networks, CMOS technology, and novel neuromorphic devices such as RRAM, ECRAM, and FeFET.
-Furthermore, I aspire to integrate this system with biological elements, enabling advancements in neural regulation, brain-computer interfaces, robots control and a deeper understanding of the brain's functional principles.

 $~~~~$Contact me by email <strong>henryL@zju.edu.cn</strong>.<br />